Athena75/DrugPrice-API/README.md

 For each provided score, we return the top 10 variables that had a positive/negative impact on the score.

 To get more information about data explaratory and features engineering steps checkout the following notebooks:
-* notebooks/data-analysis.ipynb : the
+* `notebooks/data-analysis.ipynb` : the Data explaratory analysis step : allowing to get interesting insights and ideas of features engineering to apply
-* notebooks/feature-engineering.ipynb : the retained outputs are:
+* `notebooks/feature-engineering.ipynb` : the retained outputs are:
-    * data/transformed/train.pkl : transformed training dataset: this dataset is passed to the model to be trained on
+    * **data/transformed/train.pkl** : transformed training dataset: this dataset is passed to the model to be trained on
-    * data/transformed/test.pkl: transformed test dataset: it will be used by the API to get single data inputs from a test drug id, that will be passed to the model to get score prediction
+    * **data/transformed/test.pkl**: transformed test dataset: it will be used by the API to get single data inputs from a test drug id, that will be passed to the model to get score prediction
+* `notebooks/modeling.ipynb`: in this notebook you have all the modeling part (the lightGBM validated with stratified crosss validation technique, and the TreExplorer used to explain the model)
   The retained outputs of the notebooks are:
-* models/LGB3.pkl : a pre-trained lightgbm with a Cross-Validation method
+  * **models/LGB3.pkl** : a pre-trained lightgbm with a Cross-Validation method
-* models/TreeExplainer_LGB3.sav : a TreeExplainer pre-trained on the generated model: it will ba applied directeley by the api to extract the top features
+  * **models/TreeExplainer_LGB3.sav** : a TreeExplainer pre-trained on the generated model: it will ba applied directeley by the api to extract the top features

 Here's a highlevel overview of the API: